dave-mcc/MIT_BIH_QRS_ECG_DETECTION/README.md

 This package includes all code to generate the results in the following paper:

-David McCubbins, Bhoj Raj Thapa, Kage Hall, and Jihye Bae.
-"Simple and Effective Signal Processing Techniques to Detect Heartbeats from Electrocardiogram".
+D. McCubbins, B. R. Thapa, K. Hall, and J. Bae.
+"Simple and Effective Signal Processing Techniques to Detect Heartbeats from Electrocardiogram."
+2025 IEEE SoutheastCon (in press).

 If you use any of the code published in this repository, partially or fully, you MUST cite the above conference paper.